Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         cta: Call To Action
         cta_link: free-consultation/
         title: Large Projects
-        desc: "Our goal is to provide a service that will maximize your time and lifestyle.
-We ensure that all your smart home systems are under one app for utmost convenience.
-A maximum return on investment is guaranteed.
-No matter how large your project, we pledge to offer the best products to realize your perfect environment. "
+        desc: Award-winning Brilliant® technology allows property managers to operate at maximum efficiency, save time and money, and increase resident satisfaction.
+Connect all your devices and all your controls under this all-in-one app system for utmost convenience.
+Turn your property into a smart property today.
         aos_select: true
         aos: fade-up
         img: /img/nadine-shaabana-vr5-mfyo9wu-unsplash.jpg